Werner Merzbacher: Art collector

 In the 1960s, Werner Merzbacher and Gabrielle Merzbacher-Mayer began to build up an art collection.
-In addition to acquisitions, three paintings came from the inheritance of the fur merchant Bernhard Mayer (1866-1946), Gabrielle Mayer's grandfather, who had fled to the USA in 1941 to escape the German persecution of the Jews.
+In addition to acquisitions, three paintings came from the inheritance of the fur merchant Bernhard Mayer (1866–1946), Gabrielle Mayer's grandfather, who had fled to the US in 1941 to escape the German persecution of the Jews.
 Bernhard Mayer had begun collecting contemporary art in the 1920s.